 LBCCD is committed to ensuring the campus community receives timely, accurate and useful information in the event of an emergency situation on campus or in the local area that poses a risk to the health and safety of campus community members.
-To support this commitment, LBCCD has invested in several multi-modal forms of communications that allow for the distribution of notices in the event of a critical incident or dangerous situation.
+To support this commitment, LBCCD has invested in several multi-modal communication systems that allow for the distribution of notices during critical incidents or dangerous situations.